• Facebook

 Sliced pumpkin chocolate chip bread on a serving board.

 When the weather starts to turn cooler, there’s nothing better than a slice of pumpkin chocolate chip bread with a cup of tea.
-This pumpkin bread is so easy to make, and it only uses one bowl which cuts down on the dirty dishes.
+This pumpkin bread is so easy to make.
+It only uses one bowl which cuts down on the dirty dishes.
 The hardest part is waiting for the bread to cool so that you can cut it!

 Sugar, eggs, pumpkin puree, flour and spices in a mixing bowl.